blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

         1.  `minItems` and/or `maxItems` are optionally defined
 1. The required fields are defined by a `required` list where the elements are base URIs that are a subset of the keys

-A Property Type Object `X` is therefore compatible with another Property Type Object `Y` if and only if
+A property type Object `X` is therefore compatible with another property type Object `Y` if and only if

 1. Each key in the `properties` of `X` is also in the `properties` of `Y`
 1. If a property in `X` is defined as an array, then it's also defined as an array in `Y` (and therefore the same for direct references)